GraphFM: Graph Factorization Machines for Feature Interaction Modeling: Conclusion and Future Work

-\begin{IEEEbiography}[{ }]{Xiaoyu Zhang} received the B.S. degree in computer science from Nanjing University of Science and Technology, Nanjing, China, in 2005, and the Ph.D. degree in pattern recognition and intelligent systems from the Institute of Automation, Chinese Academy of Sciences, Beijing, China, in 2010.
-He is currently an Associate Professor with the Institute of Information Engineering, Chinese Academy of Sciences, Beijing, China.
-His research interests include artificial intelligence, data mining, computer vision, etc. \end{IEEEbiography}
+\parbox[t]{\linewidth}{ \parpic{ } {\bf Xiaoyu Zhang}\ received a Ph.D. degree in pattern recognition and intelligent systems from the Institute of Automation, Chinese Academy of Sciences, Beijing, China, in 2010.
+He is currently a Professor with the Institute of Information Engineering, Chinese Academy of Sciences, Beijing, China.